blachawk/SymfonyBlack/README.md

 ```
 ### Managing the webpack.config.js file

 * Re-modify this config file to register your new assets/ directory.
-It's from the assets directory that SASS and JavaScript files will be created.
+It's from the assets directory that SASS, JavaScript and image files will be created and managed.

 ```js
     .setOutputPath('public/build/')